oda-hub/code-of-conduct-for-developers/README.md

 ### What if I contribute some code to ODA, and someone will steal it, embed in a different project and use it for their own good?

 That's ok, that's what permissive license implies.
 Your stolen code will be, however, accompanied by original license and some attribution - reference to authorship.

+## I have an issue with running the code, please fix asap!

+Sorry, the software is provided as it is, and we generally can not promise to fix any issue on your schedule.
+If the feature matters for you - feel free to open an issue and PR.
+But please remember to **be civil and polite**, you are the one asking for help.

+We guarantee features of our deployment as we promise them to our users, not your usage of our code.